Thomas Wayne Crump: Arrest, convictions and escape

-New murder
+Murder of Ian Smith

 Crump arrived in Albuquerque not long after and ditched the car.
 He waved down a cab being driven by 22-year-old Steve Hewitt, who stopped, and Crump jumped in and held him at gunpoint.
 He told the driver "I want you to know I'm Thomas Wayne Crump" before shooting him two times in the head.
-The bullets both bounced off his skull and the Hewitt survived.
+The bullets both bounced off his skull and Hewitt survived.
 Hours later Crump flagged down another cab, that being driven by 44-year-old Ian Smith.
 Crump attacked Smith who fought back.
 During their struggle Crump accidentally shot himself in his right shoulder, but was able to fight through it and also shoot Smith, killing him.

 Crump staggered into a nearby motel and fell to the ground crying in pain.
 Motel staff called the police who arrived minutes later and arrested him.
 Nearby they found a taxi where a man appeared to be slumped over.
 When the officers tried to resuscitate him, they saw that he was already dead, from a gunshot.
 Crump was taken to an Albuquerque hospital where he was treated and later recovered.